How to Spend 3 Days in Glacier National Park with Kids

 Enjoying the water at McDonald Lake

-Then, enter the park and stop at the visitor center to get the Junior Ranger’s booklet for the kids.
+Enter the park and stop at the visitor center to get the Junior Ranger’s booklet for the kids.
 Then, slowly start driving along the Going-to-the-Sun road.
 You’ll want to stop at Lake McDonald Lodge and walk around.
-Kids will love throwing colorful rocks in the lake and even going in the water (if there are brave enough… the water is FRREEZING).

 Trail of the Cedars one of the easier trail in Glacier National Park